This FAQ helps admins set-up and launch Robin's desk management for their office.

 How can I make flexible desks easier to use with equipment?

-Standardize your desk setups, go for single cable set up.
+Standardize your desk setups, go for a single cable set up.
 Modern docs with USB-C connections allow monitor + power all at once.
 This has the added bonus of giving people the ability to leave their power adaptors at home instead of running it back and forth with their laptops.
 People without laptops should generally avoid flexible desks.

 Setting up desks